adammark/adammark.github.com/source/about/index.markdown

 Before joining Brightcove, I was technical director in the interactive department at [Home Front Communications][2], where I developed web sites for non-profit groups and government agencies.
-Earlier, I was a front-end developer at three startup companies: [Brivo Systems][3], [Hillcrest Labs][4], and [Netuitive][5].
+Earlier, I was a designer and front-end developer at three startup companies: [Brivo Systems][3], [Hillcrest Labs][4], and [Netuitive][5].
 At each company I learned new things about product development, project management, and writing clean code.
  I also made lifelong friends.

 When I’m not working, I enjoy photography, cooking and playing piano.
 I live in the Boston area with my wife, our twins and our [dog][6].